15rohan/eth-deposit-tracker/README.md

 ```

 ### 2. Install Dependencies
-Install the necessary dependencies using npm:
+Install the necessary dependencies using `npm`:

 ```bash
 npm install
 ```

 ### 3. Environment Configuration
-Create a .env file in the `backend` directory of your project.
+Create a `.env` file in the `backend` directory of your project.
 This file will store sensitive information and configuration settings.

 Add the following environment variables to the .env file: